 - Code violation sequence is: point, game, default.
 All code violations convert into suspension points.
 Suspension points can be assessed for behavior following a match on or off the court as well.

 - Three balls will be put into play for all matches and three new balls will be used for full third sets.
-The 18’s final will use a 7 & 9 ball rotation.
-No new balls are issued for 10 pt. match tie breaks.
+A ball change pattern of 7 & 9 will be used beginning with 18s and 16s Main Singles and Doubles Semi Finals.
+No new balls issued for 10 pt. match tie breaks.

 - Check the back of your player name badges for instant access to important contacts.
-Otherwise, consult the on line “Red Book” and the tournament web site for contacts and information.
+Otherwise, consult the tournament web site for contacts and information.